AG3NTZ3R0/cnbc/README.md

 ```

 #### Translate Endpoint
 A majority of the CNBC API endpoints require an `issueId` or `issueIds` parameter.
-The translate endpoint is used to convert a symbol to an issueId. <br>
+The translate endpoint is used to convert a symbol to an `issueId`. <br>
 Note: The `APIWrapper` class contains a translation table which can be loaded and saved to a file to reduce the number of requests to the CNBC API.